-Library Services, in the Learning Commons, houses collections of print, media, and electronic materials.
+Library Services is part of the Learning Commons and provides collections of print and electronic materials and resources.
 The online catalog includes holdings of the LCC Library, Longview Public Library, and Kelso Public Library.
-Students can also find leisure reading paperbacks, media players, quiet study rooms, copy machines, and computers.
+Students can also find leisure reading paperbacks, group study rooms, computers, printers/copiers, a Smart Board, a Mondopad, a Whisper Room recording booth, and Chromebooks.
 The Library Services website provides access to online databases and guidelines for research.
-Students may request assistance from librarians by phone, email, IM Chat or in person at the library.
+Students may request research instruction from librarians by phone, email, instant message, or in person at the library.
 Hours of operation are posted on the Library webpage and in the Learning Commons.